The Importance Of An Accurate Invoice

 The accuracy of your invoice is important for 2 main reasons.

-1. It proves the actual value of the shipment, this is important because when a shipment arrives at the destination, it will undergo customs clearance and may be subject to customs inspection.
-If there are discrepancies found, or if the customs deem that the shipment’s value is incorrectly represented, they might detain the shipment for further inspection or request for supporting documents as proof of the declared value.
+The first is that it proves the actual value of the shipment.
+This is important because when a shipment arrives at the destination it will undergo customs clearance and may be subject to customs inspection.
+If there are discrepancies found or if the customs deem that the shipment’s value is incorrectly represented, they might detain the shipment for further inspection or request for supporting documents as proof of the declared value.
 Either way, this will negatively impact the overall transit-time of the shipment.